bcgov/FAIB_DADMTOOLS/README.md

 The function takes the following inputs, with default values listed below.
 A few notes:

  - `template_tif`: must have a BC Albers (I.e. EPSG: 3005) coordinate reference system.
-For TSR, it is strongly recommended to provide a gr_skey raster with 100m cell resolution.
+For TSR, it is recommended to provide a gr_skey raster with 100m cell resolution in BC Albers/EPSG:3005.
- - `mask_tif`: Must have the same crs and resolution as `template_tif`.
+ - `mask_tif`: Must have the same coordinate reference system and resolution as `template_tif`.

 Function defaults: